 Choose the Best Wig for You

 No matter how well you can prep and apply a wig, if the wig is not a good fit for you, you won’t get the result you desire.
 So, the first step is to choose the best wig for you.
-There are several things to consider when selecting a wig, and we’ll tell you about them in this section.
+There are three things to consider when selecting a wig.

 First, you must determine your preferred style, including the hair texture, length, and cut.
 With so many wig styles available, from short and curly to long and straight, or anything in between, you won’t have any trouble finding a wig that matches your personal style, face shape, and budget.